Our Patron & Senior Team

 Nick is a qualified Social Worker and has worked in statutory child protection for over 20 years.
 He has managed LADO Services across a number of Local Authorities and is a coordinator for the London Region and National LADO Networks.
 He is the co-founder and Director of the Independent Safeguarding Service, a Community Interest Company specialising in safeguarding policy and training provision across the UK.
 He has worked closely with a number of Safeguarding Partnerships including authoring Child Safeguarding Practice Reviews.

-His extensive consultancy experience supporting early years settings, schools, the NHS, faith settings, third sector, premier league football and numerous private sector organisations has developed a passion for organisational safeguarding which he brings to his role as Governor for the TCES Group, which he describes as the 'most innovative and inclusive education solution in the country'.
+His extensive consultancy experience supporting early years settings, schools, the NHS, faith settings, third sector, premier league football and numerous private sector organisations has developed a passion for organisational safeguarding which he brings to his role as Governor for TCES, which he describes as the 'most innovative and inclusive education solution in the country'.

 Diana Cassell — Clinical Governor

-Diana has been working as a Child Psychiatrist for 33 years, and held a post as a consultant in the NHS since 1992 working in the South West London and St Georges Mental Health Trust.
-She currently works as Consultant on the Acute adolescent ward at Springfield Hospital, providing leadership of the Multi-disciplinary team; supervision of many of the staff, and holding responsibility for the overall care of the young people.
+Diana has been working as a Child Psychiatrist for 33 years and has held a post as a Consultant in the NHS since 1992.
+She currently works as a Consultant on the Acute adolescent ward at Springfield Hospital, leading a multi-disciplinary team and holding responsibility for the overall care of the young people.
 Previously she worked in outpatients Child and Adolescent Mental Health Services (CAMHS); including 22 years leading the team at Kingston CAMHS.

-Through her career she has been keenly interested in working with and developing services to help young people with Autistic Spectrum Disorders, supporting young people who live in families with parents suffering poor mental health, early in her career she had publications in this area.
+Throughout her career, Diana has been keenly interested in working with and developing services to help young people with Autistic Spectrum Disorders and supporting young people who live with parents suffering from poor mental health.